vwxyzjn/cleanrl/docs/rl-algorithms/td3.md

 $$ \nabla_{\phi} J(\phi)=\left.N^{-1} \sum \nabla_{a} Q_{\theta_{1}}(s, a)\right|_{a=\pi_{\phi}(s)} \nabla_{\phi} \pi_{\phi}(s) $$

-* `losses/qf1_values`: implemented as `qf1(data.observations, data.actions).view(-1); it is the average Q values of the sampled data in the replay buffer; useful when gauging if under or over esitmations happen
+* `losses/qf1_values`: implemented as `qf1(data.observations, data.actions).view(-1); it is the average Q values of the sampled data in the replay buffer; useful when gauging if under or over estimations happen

 ### Implementation details